iamthedh7/CS331.M22.KHCL-SematicSegmentation_ForSelfDrivingCar/README.md

 # Download full here: https://drive.google.com/drive/folders/1iKLyJCLocV90glBT67hvCnZJRsFBJTSq?usp=sharing

-Step 0: download all and put all to a folder.

 If you want to Augmentation data: run "low_light.ipynb"

 All properties information is in the picture below: